Sunglasses: Assessing protection

 The only way to assess the protection of sunglasses is to have the lenses measured, either by the manufacturer or by a properly equipped optician.
 Several standards for sunglasses (see below) allow a general classification of the UV protection (but not the blue light protection), and manufacturers often indicate simply that the sunglasses meet the requirements of a specific standard rather than publish the exact figures.

-The only "visible" quality test for sunglasses is their fit.
+One "visible" quality test for sunglasses is their fit.
 The lenses should fit close enough to the face that only very little "stray light" can reach the eye from their sides, or from above or below, but not so close that the eyelashes smear the lenses.
-To protect against "stray light" from the sides, the lenses should fit close enough to the temples and/or merge into broad temple arms or leather blinders.
+To protect against "stray light" from the sides, the lenses should fit close enough to the temples or merge into broad temple arms or leather blinders.
+Another test is for lenses said to be polarising: having two such lenses, they should block all light when after each other with one pair turned 90°.

 It is not possible to "see" the protection that sunglasses offer.
 Dark lenses do not automatically filter out more harmful UV radiation and blue light than light lenses.
 Inadequate dark lenses are even more harmful than inadequate light lenses (or wearing no sunglasses at all) because they provoke the pupil to open wider.
 As a result, more unfiltered radiation enters the eye.
 Depending on the manufacturing technology, sufficiently protective lenses can block much or little light, resulting in dark or light lenses.
 The lens color is not a guarantee either.
 Lenses of various colors can offer sufficient (or insufficient) UV protection.
 Regarding blue light, the color gives at least a first indication: Blue blocking lenses are commonly yellow or brown, whereas blue or gray lenses cannot offer the necessary blue light protection.
 However, not every yellow or brown lens blocks sufficient blue light.
 In rare cases, lenses can filter out too much blue light (i.e., 100%), which affects color vision and can be dangerous in traffic when colored signals are not properly recognized.

 High prices cannot guarantee sufficient protection as no correlation between high prices and increased UV protection has been demonstrated.
 A 1995 study reported that "Expensive brands and polarizing sunglasses do not guarantee optimal UVA protection."
 The Australian Competition & Consumer Commission has also reported that "[c]onsumers cannot rely on price as an indicator of quality".
 One survey even found that a $6.95 pair of generic glasses offered slightly better protection than expensive Salvatore Ferragamo shades.